-Expats relocating to Calgary with children of school-going age can rest assured that their educational needs will be catered for.
-The Alberta education system benefits from extensive government funding – and schools in Calgary are considered to be among the best in the province.
+Expat parents relocating to Calgary with children of school-going age will be delighted to find that their children will have access to high-quality education at an affordable cost.
+The Alberta education system benefits from extensive government funding, and schools in Calgary rank as some of the best in the province.

 Public schools in Calgary

-These schools have an excellent reputation and focus not only on excellence in 'book-learning' but also offer extra-curricular activities and field trips.
-Note that, in almost all cases, the school in which a child is placed depends on their parents' residential location – schools will only accept a child from a different 'catchment area' if they have ample free space in the child's particular grade level.
+Alberta’s public schools offer a standardised curriculum, which parents can investigate online.
+These schools have an excellent reputation, and focus not only on 'book learning' but also offer extra-curricular activities and field trips.
+In almost all cases, school placements will depend on a child’s residential location – schools will only accept a child from a different catchment area if they have space.

 Catholic schools in Calgary